rafasoyyo/angular-azure-blob-upload/README.md

 angular-azure-blob-upload
 =========================

-AngularJS service for uploading to azure blob storage.

-Provides for the ability to upload an HTML5 File to Azure's Blob Storage.
+AngularJS service for uploading and downloading to azure blob storage.
+Provides for the ability to upload and download an HTML5 File to Azure's Blob Storage.

 The file is uploaded in chunks to avoid memory issues as a BlockBlob.
+The download is made with "XMLHttpRequest" to provide events so it could not work on old browsers.

-The upload uses a Shared Access Signature (SAS) to secure the file upload.
+It uses a Shared Access Signature (SAS) to secure the file upload.

 Required dependencies
 -----------------------